Nasz-113/data3001-data-nrl-1/README.md

 Objective:

 These are some of the proposed objectives:
-1. Based on the overall team position(location) when the ruck infringement(penalty) happened, could we identify the stronger/weaker team?
-2. Determine the players best position based on their BMI (weight and height), ball speed they create, and if they score a point
-3. Predict total infringement in a game for a team and what are the main factors influencing it?
+1. Predict total infringement in a game for a team and what are the main factors influencing it?
+2.

 <!-- The objective of this project is to develop a data product that captures detailed match and player-level data from the NRL Women's Elite competition, suitable for use in predictive modeling and statistical analysis.
 The data will be organized into a structured dataframe ready for use by analysts, researchers, and other interested parties for tasks such as performance evaluation, player comparison, and match outcome prediction. -->